BritishMachineVisionAssociation/BMVC2021/authors/submit-your-paper.md

-<h3>Final camera ready copy</h3>
+<h3>Final camera ready copy (for accepted papers)</h3>

-<p>Camera-ready submission for accepted papers will be open via <a rel="noreferrer noopener" aria-label=" (opens in a new tab)" href="https://cmt3.research.microsoft.com/BMVC2020" target="_blank">CMT</a> (cmt3.research.microsoft.com/BMVC2020).
+<p>Camera-ready submission for accepted papers will be open via <a rel="noreferrer noopener" aria-label=" (opens in a new tab)" href="{{site.cmt-url}}" target="_blank">CMT</a> ({{site.cmt-url}}).
 At least one registration of an author is required per accepted paper by this date.
 That is, for any two papers at least two registrations are required.
 Papers for which we have no registered authors will be removed from the conference.
 For each accepted paper authors should upload:</p>

 <ul>
 <li>Final camera-ready paper (in PDF format)</li>